 Finland’s capital is overlooked by the neoclassical Helsinki Cathedral on Senate Square.
 Strikingly modern when it was completed in 1852, its landmark steps use the same light-colored granite that gives Helsinki the nickname of “The White City”.

 More modern buildings include the Art Nouveau Central Railway Station, and the contemporary Helsinki University Library.
-Temppeliaukio Church—the “Church of the Rock”, and the shining glass Helsinki Music Centre are other architectural highlights.
+Temppeliaukio Church—the “Church of the Rock”, and the shining glass Helsinki Music Centre are other architectural highlights that Finland is known for.

 Helsinki was recognized by Unesco as a “City of Design” in 2014.
 Besides its buildings, its citizens have access to free public wifi, eight universities, and liberal social policies.

-For the visitor, American architect Steven Holl’s Museum of Contemporary Art (Kiasma) is an essential stop.
+For the visitor, going to American architect Steven Holl’s Museum of Contemporary Art (Kiasma) is one of the best things to do in Helsinki.
 The Sibelius Monument, another popular sight, sits in one of the city’s many beautiful parks.

 Berlin, Germany